zeek/spicy/doc/autogen/types/stream.rst

     Returns true if the stream value has been frozen.

-.. spicy:method:: stream::trim stream trim False void (i: iterator<stream>)
+.. spicy:method:: stream::trim stream trim False void (inout i: iterator<stream>)

     Trims the stream value by removing all data from its beginning up to (but not including) the position *i*.
-The iterator *i* will remain valid afterwards and will still point to the same location, which will now be the beginning of the stream value.
-All existigng iterators poiting to *i* or beyond will remain valid and keep their offsets as well.
+The iterator *i* will remain valid afterwards and will still point to the same location, which will now be the beginning of the stream's value.
+All existing iterators pointing to *i* or beyond will remain valid and keep their offsets as well.
 The effect of this operation is undefined if *i* does not actually refer to a location inside the stream value.
 Trimming is permitted even on frozen values.